-Take comfort in this advice from Claes Nobel, the senior member of the family that established the Nobel Prizes, which are recognized worldwide as the most prestigious awards available in the fields of literature, medicine, physics, chemistry, economics and activism for peace.
-Mr. Nobel knows the importance of setting goals and working diligently to achieve them.
+Take comfort in this advice from NSHSS Co-founder Claes Nobel, a member of the family that established the Nobel Prizes, which are recognized worldwide as the most prestigious awards available in the fields of literature, medicine, physics, chemistry, economics and activism for peace.
+Mr. Nobel shared the importance of setting goals and working diligently to achieve them.

 Keep Your Eye On the Prize.
 If acceptance to the college of your dreams is your prize, keep it in mind often.
 Let images of you at that college replay in your brain like a recurring dream.
 That dream will be more vivid once you visit schools, but your imagination can run free until you have that chance.
 The important thing is to have a goal—an ideal—to strive for and to keep you on track.

 Remember that goal when you bump up against tough times or find yourself with a choice between doing just enough to get by and making the extra effort to excel.
 Why?
 Because you have to work really hard and stay focused to earn big prizes.
 The Nobel Prize takes a lifetime of passion and hard work to earn.
 You can earn your prize in just four years of hard work in high school.
 And who knows, once you graduate from your dream school and apply your degree in a meaningful career, you might just be one of the select few to be awarded a Nobel Prize.
 Go for it!